Adenrele/Fruit-and-Vegetable-Image-Recognition/README.md

 - Experiment with **pretrained models** (e.g., ResNet, EfficientNet).
 - Implement **fine-tuning** on deeper architectures.
 - Try **advanced augmentation** methods like Mixup and Cutout.
 - Explore **hyperparameter tuning** using techniques like Grid Search or Bayesian Optimization.
+- Consider deploying a database and an API to serve on any application.
+- Consider a feedback and monitoring system.